jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_llm.md

 If the model does not have an adapter, it loads the model using `AutoModelForCausalLM.from_pretrained` with the temporary directory and `model_kwargs`.

-If the `device` is not a CUDA device or there is only one GPU available, it moves the model to the specified device using `self.model.to(device)`.
+If the `device` is not a CUDA device or there is only one GPU available, it moves the model to the specified `device` using `self.model.to(device)`.

 Finally, it updates the `self.curr_device` attribute with the new device and returns `self`.

 ### Method **`build_outputs`** Overview
-The method `build_outputs` takes in a collection of output feature configurations (`output_feature_configs`) and an input size (`input_size`).
+The method `build_outputs` takes in a collection of output feature configurations and an input size as parameters.
 It returns a dictionary of output features.

 The method first checks if there is more than one output feature configuration.
-If there is, it raises a `ValueError` indicating that only a single task is currently supported.
+If there is, it raises a ValueError indicating that only a single task is currently supported.

-Next, it retrieves the first output feature configuration from the collection and sets its input size to the provided `input_size`.
+Next, it retrieves the first output feature configuration from the collection and sets its input size to the provided input size.

-Then, it initializes an empty dictionary `output_features`.

-The method calls the class method `build_single_output` on `cls` (the class itself) passing the output feature configuration and the `output_features` dictionary.
-This method is responsible for building a single output feature based on the configuration.

-The resulting output feature is added to the `output_features` dictionary using the name of the output feature configuration as the key.
+Then, it initializes an empty dictionary to store the output features.
+It calls the class method `build_single_output` to build a single output feature using the retrieved output feature configuration and the output_features dictionary.
+The resulting output feature is then added to the output_features dictionary using the name of the output feature configuration as the key.

-Finally, the method returns the `output_features` dictionary.
+Finally, the method returns the output_features dictionary.

 #### **Method Details**
 The given code defines a function called `build_outputs` that takes in three parameters: `cls`, `output_feature_configs`, and `input_size`.